Down through almost 24 centuries of time echoes this exclamation by God: I hate divorce!”

-First, you need to read the statement in its context; God made the statement remonstrating Israelite men who had divorced their Israelite wives in order to marry foreign—pagan—wives, something God had forbidden them to do knowing that such marriage alliances detract from a pure (unmixed) relationship with the one true and living God.
+That statement (found in Malachi 2: 16) troubled me for many years.
+Why would God make such a statement?
+First, you need to read the statement in its context; God made the statement remonstrating Israelite men who had literally divorced their Israelite wives in order to marry foreign—pagan—wives, something God had forbidden them to do knowing that alliances detract from a pure (unmixed) relationship with the one true and living God.

-That principle has been carried over into the New Covenant wherein God forbids Jesus-believers to marry pre-believers (2 Corinthians 6: 14).
+That principle has been carried over into the New Covenant wherein God forbids Jesus believers to marry pre-believers (2 Corinthians 6: 14).

+Let’s listen in on a conversation between Jesus, his disciples, and a few Pharisees as recorded in Matthew 19: 3 – 11.
+(There are quotes in this passage from Genesis 1: 27 and 2: 24, and Deuteronomy 24: 1 – 4.)
+In this conversation, Jesus reaches back in time before Moses’ law to the creation and shows how God really intends things to be.
+By doing this, Jesus demonstrates there are weak points in Moses’ law—because it’s a law that applies to sinful and weak humans.
 Please understand that Jesus actually came along and “expanded” Moses’ law; that is, He amplified, clarified, and explained the “spirit” of the law contrasted with the “letter” of the law.
-Centuries earlier, King David and King Solomon had done the same with Moses’ law, amplifying, clarifying, and giving the spirit of the law Moses had proclaimed centuries before their time.
+Centuries earlier, King David and King Solomon had done the same with Moses’ law, amplifying, clarifying, and giving the spirit of the law that Moses had proclaimed centuries before their time.
 After Jesus, God used Paul to make the same type of clarifications under the New Covenant.

-This sometimes causes confusion among Bible-believers because they don’t understand the “progression” of the law since Moses.
+This sometimes causes confusion among Christians because they don’t understand the “progression” of the law since Moses.
 This is particularly true about some things Jesus said because He often talked with Jews who were trying to find favor with God by keeping the law of Moses.
 He told them time and time again what the “spirit” of Moses’ law was—with the idea that it is impossible to please God through keeping the law of Moses.
 He said the law of Moses could not be kept in its entirety by anyone (Himself excluded).

 Looking again at Matthew 19, in this reference Jesus is attempting to explain the depth and the narrowness of Moses’ law about divorce and remarriage.
 Jesus is saying that not all men are able to accept and live with what He said about Moses’ commandment concerning divorce.
 Even his own disciples didn’t want to hear it; they were actually saying that, in their opinion, if divorce and remarriage are not possible under the law of Moses, they don’t want anything to do with marriage—even Peter whom we know was already married!

 Jesus is saying, “If you can keep the rules God handed down to Moses, that’s good; if you can’t keep them, leave them alone!”
 He is saying it’s a commandment that is best kept, while realizing fully that not all people can keep it.
 Confusing?
 Maybe this will help.
 While reading the four Gospels (the entire New Testament, for that matter) keep three things in mind: 1.
 What Jesus said.
 2. What Moses said.
 3. What Jesus said Moses said.

-Simply keep in mind who is speaking, to whom they are speaking, and exactly what the speaker is saying.
+Often, when Jesus explains in more detail what Moses said, people mistakenly think this is what Jesus says and teaches.
+That’s the case in Matthew 5: 31 and 32, for example.
+Jesus’ comments about “putting away” (divorcing) someone, about fornication, and about adultery are his amplification and clarification of what Moses “really” said.
 Often, Jesus’ explanations are to show that no one can keep the law of Moses…so they need a new covenant; the old law (covenant) was given by God to Moses so that people would have a “tutor”—some general guidelines to live by—until Jesus came to fulfill that law and give it a new and higher meaning.
-For example, Galatians 3: 23 – 25 states: “The law of Moses served as our tutor, trainer, and guide to Jesus, who is now a ‘ higher Law.’”
+For example, Galatians 3: 24 and 24 state: “The law of Moses served as our trainer and guide to Jesus; He is now a ‘ higher Law.’”
 God’s laws are now written in the hearts of people rather than upon tablets of stone.

-Historically, we know “the impending distress” was a terrible time of persecution soon to be unleashed against both Jews and Jesus-believers throughout the Roman Empire.
+Now let’s examine what God has to say through Paul about divorce and remarriage.
+His main teaching on this subject is in 1 Corinthians 7.
+In verses 1 and 8, Paul begins by stating that in view of a situation he calls “the impending distress” (verse 26), his readers in the city of Corinth shouldn’t even get married in the first place.
+Historically, we know “the impending distress” was a terrible time of persecution soon to be unleashed against Christians throughout the Roman Empire.
 We know Paul’s recommendation against marriage in “the impending distress” was not a permanent recommendation by God because it does not fit the flow of the Bible’s overall teachings about marriage; God highly regards marriage.
 Paul’s restrictions were only because of “the impending distress,” there being no need to heed such restrictions in normal times and circumstances.